60devs/awesome-crowdfunding-services/README.md

 # Per-feature Donations

 - [BountySource](https://www.bountysource.com/) &ndash; Register your project and allow users to add money rewards to issues and features.
 You get the reward if the issue is resolved or the feature is implemented.
-- [GitFund](http://www.gitfund.org/) &ndash; Helps prioritize issues using donations.
-Issues that are getting more donations should be solved first and the project author receives the donation.

 ## License